takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   The first new activity is "PyCon JP TV".
+   The first is "PyCon JP TV".
    We stream youtube live every month.
-   Contents include "Python News", "Conference overview", "Python new features" and etc.
+   We talk about "Python News", "Conference overview", "Python new features" and etc.

 **Selfie** time! 📷
 -------------------